 How much physiotherapy will I need after surgery?

 Patients are advised to take two walks per day, gradually increasing distance as confidence and strength return.
 Patients are encouraged to bear full weight on their operated leg.
 Most patients have discarded their crutches by the six-week follow-up visit.
 Weekly land-based physiotherapy is essential for successful rehabilitation after surgery.
 As well as providing appropriate guidance for the hip itself, a visit to the physiotherapist provides an important focus for the week and allows the patient to see real progress at each visit.
-Use of an exercise bike is strongly encouraged from two weeks after surgery, initially starting with low resistance for a few minutes.
+Use of an exercise bike is strongly encouraged from two weeks after surgery, starting initially with low resistance for a few minutes.
 Hydrotherapy can also be helpful in the first six weeks if it is available, but it is not crucial.

 Will I need to take precautions to avoid dislocation?

-No. Modern hip replacements are much less prone to dislocate and there is less reliance on traditional “dislocation precautions” in the majority of cases.
+No. Modern hip replacements are much less prone to dislocation and there is less reliance on traditional “dislocation precautions” in the majority of cases.
 Patients can sleep on either the operated or non-operated side straight after surgery provided there is a pillow between their knees and flexion beyond 90º is encouraged after two or three weeks to stop the hip getting too stiff and to allow patients to get down to their shoes and socks.
 Return to swimming varies between individuals and the facilities at the swimming pool.
-Clearly patients can get back in the pool sooner is there is step rather than ladder access.
+Clearly patients can get back in the pool sooner if there is step rather than ladder access.
 Crawl kick or a leg float should be used initially but, as familiarity and fitness return over the first two or three months, breast-stroke kick can be resumed.
 It has been shown that traditional “dislocation precautions” not only do not reduce the risk of dislocation but may also be harmful by delaying return to normal activities (Do lifestyle restrictions and precautions prevent dislocation after total hip arthroplasty?
 A systematic review and meta-analysis of the literature Clinical Rehabilitation 2015)

 Are there any stitches to remove?